maru-koch/maru-koch/README.md

 # About Me

-Hey there ✨, glad to have you here.
+Hi ✨, I'm glad to have you here.
 I'm Nwokocha Maruche.

 ## Skills